 Strong, diversified revenue with a healthy surplus.

-These figures represent the potential of a fully built-out East Sussex farm hub, with 100+ acres of member-owned farmland
+These figures represent the potential of a fully built-out Sussex farm hub, with 1,000 acres of member-owned farmland enabling ~1,000 weekly Smallholder Boxes year-round.

 Pricing covers the full cost of regenerative production and fair team pay.
 Social impact (20% of output) is pre-planned as in-kind capacity